Florida: Statutes

-In 1972, the state made personal injury protection auto insurance mandatory for drivers, becoming the second in the nation to enact a no-fault insurance law.
+In 1972, the state made personal injury protection auto insurance mandatory for drivers, becoming the second in the U.S. to enact a no-fault insurance law.
 The ease of receiving payments under this law is seen as precipitating a major increase in insurance fraud.
-Auto insurance fraud was the highest in the nation in 2011, estimated at close to $1 billion.
+Auto insurance fraud was the highest in the U.S. in 2011, estimated at close to $1 billion.
 Fraud is particularly centered in the Miami-Dade and Tampa areas.

 Capital punishment is applied in Florida.
 If a person committing a predicate felony directly contributed to the death of the victim then the person will be charged with murder in the first degree.
 The only two sentences available for that statute are life imprisonment and the death penalty.
 If a person commits a predicate felony, but was not the direct contributor to the death of the victim then the person will be charged with murder in the second degree.
 The maximum prison term is life.
 In 1995, the legislature modified Chapter 921 to provide that felons should serve at least 85% of their sentence.

 Florida approved its lottery by amending the constitution in 1984.
 It approved slot machines in Broward and Miami-Dade County in 2004.
 It has disapproved casinos (outside of sovereign Seminole and Miccosukee tribal areas) three times: 1978, 1986, and 1994.